AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 ## ebmr6a, memory optimized ECS Bare Metal Instance family

-ebmr6a is in invitational preview.
-To use ebmr6a, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+The instance family is in invitational preview.
+To use this instance family, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features